jatin69/mca201-DS-project/README.md

 - Code Style : Google
 - Goto Setting > Editor > source formatter and choose Google
 - On code editor screen, Right click and `format use AStyle` to format.
+- If you want to switch to dark color theme [follow this video](https://www.youtube.com/watch?v=H-7uVSrnrnU)